erooijak/oogstplanner/README.md

     `psql`

     `CREATE ROLE zktest LOGIN ENCRYPTED PASSWORD 'md5638a57daa56afced2a664def8fa3d93d' NOSUPERUSER INHERITNOCREATEDB NOCREATEROLE NOREPLICATION;`
     `CREATE DATABASE "ZkTestDatabase" OWNER zktest;`
-    `GRANT ALL PRIVILEGES ON DATABASE "ZkTestDatabase" TO zktest;`
-    `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO zktest;`
-    `GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO zktest;`

 Then follow the database setup and run the migrations on the ZkTestDatabase and ZkTestUsersDatabase (for Membership table only) in [App_Data/Migrations](https://github.com/erooijak/zaaikalender/tree/master/Zk/App_Data/Migrations).
-(Note: This is a bit of a hassle now, in the future one script will be created.)

-Now the tables are created test data can be created as follows:
+Now the tables are created grant the user access and create test data:

+    `GRANT ALL ON DATABASE "ZkTestDatabase" TO zktest;`
+    `GRANT ALL ON ALL TABLES IN SCHEMA public TO zktest;`
+    `GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO zktest;`

     COPY "Crops" FROM '/zaaikalender/CropData.csv' DELIMITER ',' CSV;